yussuf-codes/yussuf-codes/README.md

 ## A Junior Backend Developer (ASP.NET Core)

-## Focused on modular, reusable software components that enhance maintainability and scalability, rather than big and complex projects, eager to learn about different software architectures and system design concepts.
+## Focused on modular, reusable software components that enhance maintainability and scalability, eager to learn about different software architectures and system design concepts.

 [![Download My Resume]][Shield]